 Our curriculum promotes a holistic approach to financial counseling and coaching, which emphasizes not only the financial side of debt-related issues but also the emotional/cognitive aspects related to destructive money behaviors.
 We believe that financial counseling and coaching represents an important consumer service, and that education is the key for enhanced on-the-job effectiveness, employment satisfaction and client empowerment.

-Our counselor certification programs cover essential counseling techniques, financial problem solving, consumer credit, consumer protection legislation, and the sources and solutions of delinquent debt.
-Our curriculum emphasizes not only the financial side of debt-related issues but also the emotional/cognitive aspects related to destructive money behaviors.
+Our certification programs cover essential counseling techniques, financial problem solving, consumer credit, consumer protection legislation, and the sources and solutions of delinquent debt.
+Our curriculum emphasizes not only the financial side of debt-related issues, but also the emotional/cognitive aspects related to destructive money behaviors.
+Participants gain skills in facilitating and educating individuals through the life-cycle process.
+Coaching programs focus on improving long-term financial behavior by facilitating clients to set and achieve financial and career aspirations through self-defined goals.
+Coaches help clients practice new behaviors and monitor those behaviors over time.

-The certification exam is written in accordance with The Standards for Educational and Psychological Testing developed by The American Educational Research Association, The National Council on Measurement in Education, and The American Psychological Association.
+Each certification exam is written in accordance with The Standards for Educational and Psychological Testing developed by The American Educational Research Association, The National Council on Measurement in Education, and The American Psychological Association.
 All exams are monitored by testing and measurement experts (such as industrial/organizational psychologists) to ensure content validity, reliability, and non-discriminatory items for protected classes.
-Exams are administered through proctoring services offered at universities and community colleges nationwide.
-We also offer the option of webcam proctoring for a small fee.
+Exams are administered through proctoring services offered at universities and community colleges, and libraries nationwide.
+NACCC offers webcam proctoring, please call our office or email email@example.com to get more information on this service.

 Counselors who pass the exam are awarded a two-year renewable certificate.
-Within those two years, counselors are required to complete continuing education to be recertified.
-Given the changes in consumer legislation and lending policies, NACCC believes that it is essential for certified counselors to continually increase their knowledge and skills through approved continuing education programs.
+Within those two years, counselors are required to complete 16 hours of continuing education to renew their designation.
+NACCC believes that it is essential for certified counselors and coaches to continually increase their knowledge and skills through approved continuing education programs.

-Financial Counseling Network is an approved continuing education provider now offering over ten different continuing education programs, including self-instruction through online courses, and full-day seminars.
-Our State of South Carolina Approved Provider number is (#0618100) .
-Our certification examinations are approved for veterans training through the Veterans Administration.
-For more information, please visit http://benefits.va.gov/gibill/
+Financial Counseling Network is an approved continuing education provider now offering over ten different continuing education programs, including self-instruction through online courses and full-day seminars.
+Our State of South Carolina Approved Provider number is (#0618100).

-NACCC awards two core designations – Certified Credit Counselor and Certified Financial Health Counselor – in order to accommodate diverse professionals outside the credit counseling community.
-These include licensed counselors, accountants, mortgage brokers, realtors, independent consultants, financial aid counselors in schools and universities, faith-based /community-based financial counselors, community development and community action agency counselors and case managers, small business development consultants and debt settlement consultants.
+NACCC awards Six designations – Certified Credit Counselor, Certified Financial Health Counselor, Certified Housing Counselor, Certified Student Loan Counselor, Certified Financial and Career Coach, and Certified Financial Counselor.
+This variety of certifications accommodates diverse professionals.
+These include licensed counselors, accountants, mortgage brokers, realtors, independent consultants, financial aid counselors in schools and universities, Trio and Upward Bound Programs, faith-based /community-based financial counselors, community development and community action agency counselors and case managers, small business development consultants, Economic Justice advocates, Tribes, pre-bankruptcy counselors and credit and housing agencies.
 The list continues to grow based on the needs of our communities.

-Our recently published Certified Financial Counselor program covers both of the core designations (Credit Counselor and Financial Health Counselor) as well as all three of the advanced designations (Student Loan Counselor, Housing Counselor, and Financial Health/Career Coach).
+Our most recently published Certified Financial Counselor program includes curriculum from both of the core designations (Credit Counselor and Financial Health Counselor) as well as all three of the advanced designations (Student Loan Counselor, Housing Counselor, and Financial and Career Coach).
 This comprehensive program covers every aspect of what it takes to become a successful financial counselor.

 In addition to maintaining certification, all Certified individuals must adhere to the Association’s Code of Ethics and sign a statement that they understand and agree to its provisions.